-- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action: - consider, at all times, what is in the best interests of the child; - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Complete CPOMS entries and any other necessary recording as required by the school, Trust or local authority - will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - will be aware of the Case Resolution protocol or the duty to report concerns if the DSL fails to do so without reasonable cause; - are aware of the Early Help7 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - consider, at all times, what is in the best interests of the child; - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Complete CPOMS entries and any other necessary recording as required by the school, Trust or local authority - will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - will be aware of the Case Resolution protocol or the duty to report concerns if the DSL fails to do so without reasonable cause: - are aware of the Early Help7 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
 In some cases, staff may act as the Lead Professional in Early Help cases; and - will provide a safe environment in which children can learn.

-6. Confidentiality
+7. Confidentiality

-- St Joseph's Catholic Primary School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20188 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+- St Joseph's recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20188 and UK General Data Protection Regulation (UK GDPR) s not a barrier to sharing information where the failure to do so would place a child at risk of harm.
+See Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
 Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will contact the MASH consultation line.

-7. Child Protection Procedures
+8. Child Protection Procedures